 f) the stored MCPTT group ID of the call; and

-h) the stored call start time of the call.
+g) the stored call start time of the call.

 The basic call control state machine has a related call type control state machine described in subclause 10.2.3.2.